slibanore/oLIMpus/README.md

   <img src="oLIMpus/logo.jpeg" alt="oLIMpus Logo" width="300"/>
 </p>

-# oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross-Power Spectra in the Epoch of Reionization
+# oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization

 ---

 `oLIMpus` is an actively maintained and expanding Python-based framework for simulating line intensity mapping (LIM) signals during the epoch of reionization (EoR).
 It provides a fast and efficient way to compute **non-linear power spectra** of star-forming lines, and generates both **coeval boxes** and **lightcones**.

-The 21cm signal is introduced by interfacing oLIMpus with [`Zeus21`](https://github.com/JulianBMunoz/Zeus21), a public code for 21cm signal modeling at cosmic dawn.
+The 21-cm signal is introduced by interfacing oLIMpus with [`Zeus21`](https://github.com/JulianBMunoz/Zeus21), a public code for 21-cm signal modeling at cosmic dawn.
 A version of `Zeus21` is included in this repository as a submodule.
 Note that the original `Zeus21` currently models only the power spectrum during cosmic dawn; support for the reionization era is under active development.

 ---